UsabilityEngineering/portfolio-bincent0929/journal/vincents-ux-journal.md

     <p>This is what I was greeted with when I clicked on the video.</p>
 </div>

 As you can see in the image, the video is featured on the left-hand side of the screen; with recommended videos on the right hand side of the screen, and more information about the video just below the video.
-It honestly appears that the main video, itself, takes up less of the area of the page than all the other elements on the page.
+In terms of the **visual hierarchy** of the page, it appears that the main video, itself, takes up less of the area of the page than all the other elements on the page.

-I decided to unpause the video after giving the UI a little look over, and shortly after, I was thinking that there has to be a way to get the video (the reason why I’m on YouTube) to be more prominent on my screen.
+I decided to unpause the video after giving the UI a little look over, and shortly after, I was thinking that there has to be a way to get the video (the **focus** of why I’m on YouTube) to be more prominent on my screen.
 Maybe to get it fullscreen or some other choice that lets me interact with other things on the page.

 So I went ahead and hovered over the video, and was greeted with the updated page below.